cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 title:  "Platform Engineering Maturity Model"
 pdf: https://github.com/cncf/tag-app-delivery/raw/main/platforms-maturity-model/v1/assets/platform-eng-maturity-model-v1.0.pdf
 version_info: https://github.com/cncf/tag-app-delivery/tree/main/platforms-maturity-model/README.md
 description: "This maturity model intends to provide tactical guidance to users seeking to adopt the patterns discussed in the Platforms Definition White Paper.
 That paper suggests why and what to build; this document will begin to describe how to plan to build it.
-The target audience is CTOs, Directors of engineering, and lead engineers and architects seeking to evaluate their current state and environment and identify opportunities for improvement.
+The target audience is CTOs, Directors of engineering, lead engineers, and architects seeking to evaluate their current state and environment and identify opportunities for improvement.
 <br/>
 <br/>
 This document refers to, enhances, and follows similar standards as the following related documents: